matthjs/WasteSPP/README.md

 ## License

-This project is licensed under the MIT License - see the [license](./license.txt) file for details.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE - see the [license](./LICENSE) file for details.